 5 Haunted Hotels In San Francisco That Will Make Your Stay A Nightmare

 Some other spots to steer clear of if you’re afraid of ghosts?
 The prestigious Fairmont on Nob Hill and the Sir Francis Drake Hotel on Powell Street.
-Have you stayed at any of these haunted hotels or been to any of these haunted places in San Francisco?
+Have you booked a stay at any of these haunted hotels in San Francisco or been to any of these haunted places?
 Share your ghost stories in the comments!

 Haunted Northern California

 Are there any more haunted hotels in Northern California?

 Another haunted hotel in Northern California is the Hotel Dunsmuir.

 If you can't get enough of haunted accommodations, we have got your back!
 NorCal has lots of spooky spots to sleep (or stay up ghost-hunting.)
 Of the many haunted hotels in Northern California, there is one in the town of Dunsmuir that may be the absolute scariest.
 The Hotel Dunsmuir has been around since the 1800s, and boy oh boy does it have a lot of ghosts.
 You may spot the spirit of a small child named Charlie, or of a young adult named James who tragically killed himself.
 There is even one room that the hotel refuses to rent out because there has been so much terrifying spiritual activity inside of it.

 Are there any haunted hikes in Northern California?

 A haunted hike in Northern California is at Stowe Lake.